Start Speaking Right Away With Pimsleur

 In addition to learning offline, you can also study while you’re driving.
 The Pimsleur app has a feature that makes completing lessons easy while you’re on the go.
 A lot of apps only have interactive lessons that make you sit and focus on your phone.
 Pimsleur gives you the flexibility of having both audio-only lessons as well as interactive games.

 Each lesson comes with flashcards that help you review the words and phrases you learned in the lessons.
 Each flashcard includes a native speaker pronouncing the word, and you can save difficult words to practice later.

-Speed Rounds is a game where you need to quickly identify the vocabulary you learn in the lessons.
+Speed Rounds is a game where you need to quickly identify the vocabulary you learned in the lessons.
 The words fall from the top of the screen and you need to choose their translation before they hit the bottom.